 Like a wind sweeping from tree to tree,

-It is but the last fathom of death persisting
+It is only the profundity of death which persists,

 And its eternity